1. Output information

 Why you can trust our data

-The Office for National Statistics (ONS) is the UK’s largest independent producer of statistics and is the country’s national statistical institute.
-The Data Policies and Information Charter, available on the ONS website, details how data are collected, secured and used in the publication of statistics.
+The Office for National Statistics (ONS) is the UK's largest independent producer of statistics and is the country's national statistics institute.
+The Data Policies and Information Charter, available on the ONS website, detail how data are collected, secured and used in the publication of statistics.
 We treat the data that we hold with respect, keeping it secure and confidential, and we use statistical methods that are professional, ethical and transparent.
+More information about our data policies is available.

-Life expectancy (LE) is calculated using the standard Chiang II (PDF, 5.2MB) abridged life table method.
+Life expectancy is calculated using the standard Chiang II abridged life table method.
 However, a minor modification has been added to the Chiang II life table calculations.
 This was to enable the calculation of a confidence interval at the final age group, 90 years and over.
-For this, a method developed by Silcocks and others (2001) has been used and its impact has been published in a methods paper Method changes to life and health state expectancies in 2016.
+For this, a method developed by Silcocks and others (2001) has been used and its impact has been published in a methods paper in 2016.

-Using the Annual Population Survey for health state information
+Using Annual Population Survey (APS) for health state information

 The APS is the recommended source of statistical information for analysis at unitary authority and local authority district level.
 The APS three-year pooled dataset is designed to allow more robust analysis at lower-level geographies, if the sample size of the single year APS dataset is not sufficient.